-The budget is adopted using the same basis of accounting on which the financial statements are prepared except for a 5% administrative charge that is retained by the School Board of Miami-Dade County.
+The budget is adopted using the same basis of accounting on which the financial statements are prepared also included is a 5% administrative charge that is retained by the School Board of Miami-Dade County.
+This amount is reflected on the Charter School's budget, for fiscal year 2012/2013 this amount was approximately \$47,000.